monanadmin/scripts_CD-CT/README.md

 - Used parameterization to select the date for execution.
 - Created cron script for daily executions.
 - Post-processing is with the new version of convert_mpas, enabling the use of grads.
+- Grouping all variables with one pressure level to only one variable with all levels.
 - Defined default version of MONAN-Model (0.5.0) and convert_mpas (0.1.0) in the installation step.

+0.1.1
+- Fixing bug on pressure levels description in post files
+- Fixing variables name in post files

 ### Implementation at Egeon: